Holy Redeemer Church, York

 The Holy Redeemer Church lies on Boroughbridge Road, in the Acomb area of York, in England.

 The first church here was a simple brick building, completed in 1938.
 This is now used as the church hall, linked to the new church, behind.
 The new church was constructed between 1959 and 1965, to a design by George Pace.

 The church reuses parts of the demolished church of St Mary, Bishophill Senior.
-The south wall is constructed from stone from the building and includes Mediaeval windows, in a different arrangement to the original building.
+The south wall is constructed from stone from the building and includes medieval windows, in a different arrangement to the original building.
 The remaining walls are brick, with the south wall including a 19th-century Gothic window.
 The clock tower is also of brick, and sits above a small chapel intended for weekday services.

-The church is entered through a late-12th century doorway.
+The church is entered through a late-12th-century doorway.
 Inside, the church has a wide nave and two narrow aisles.
-The south arcade is from St Mary, partly dating from about 1200, and partly from the late 13th-century.
+The south arcade is from St Mary, partly dating from about 1200, and partly from the late 13th century.
 Above the altar is an iron cross, incorporating an Anglo-Saxon carved stone.
 Other Saxon carved stones, mostly cross fragments, are incorporated in the pulpit and walls.
 The York Civic Trust claimed that these were "all the interesting parts" of St Mary.

 Nikolaus Pevsner described the building as "probably the best post-war building in the city".
 It was Grade II listed in 1998.